jonhadfield/fval/README.rst

 |

-fval is command-line tool for validating files against checks you define in YAML files

-Tests currently available:
+The idea of fval is to validate one or more files, e.g. a source code repository, against a set of tests and then report the findings.
+Validation tests are written in YAML files and then run against single files, single directories or an entire filesystem hierarchy.

+Currently available tests:

 **syntax**   supply a list of keys and regular expressions to validate the file contents, e.g. a YAML configuration file